Arghaghosh2002/WeatherReport/README.md

 ## Introduction

 Created a responsive website with HTML, CSS, and JavaScript.
-Incorporated WeatherAPI to fetch data and dynamically change background images based on user locations, enhancing usability and visual appeal.
+By integrating the WeatherAPI, the site fetches data and dynamically change background images based on location, enhancing usability and visual appeal.
 ## Features

 - Real-time weather information